 You’ll use our facilities to delve into the science of how we think about ourselves and other people, and how we influence and relate to one another.

 What you will study

-With a strong relevance to current social issues, you will delve into the intriguing theories, methods and evidence-based research within social psychology.
-Throughout your studies, you will explore topics such as prejudice and discrimination, moral judgement and emotions.
-Other areas you will cover include exploring how individuals and groups interact to construct and maintain identities, and the links between psychology and social change, families and relationships.
+You’ll explore topics such as prejudice and discrimination, moral judgement and emotions.
+You’ll examine how individuals and groups interact to construct and maintain identities, and the links between psychology and social change, families and relationships.

 - Humour and attitude change.
 Can exposure to affiliative comedy improve attitudes towards minority groups?

 - Is vegaphobia the new racism of our times?

 - Perception of body ideals and sexual objectification in Iranian women living in western societies.